 This is a tricky one.
 Simply, because I like both, just depending on the day, the mood and which part of the city you’re walking around.
 Chicago is much more laid back.
 I did not see the people rushing through the streets, not even in the financial district The Loop.
 It seems “Chicago-er” are more relaxed.
 Manhattan is one big fuss.
 The number one rule appears to be, the faster the better.
 Don’t mind the red lights, just walk.
 And don’t forget to hold a cup of coffee in your hands (I always wonder if they actually drink it or if the cup is an accessory).
 No offence, dear New Yorkers – I love that and I do the same when I’m in your city.
 I just wish you had more real cafés with proper coffee.
 It’s a point to both of you because I simply enjoy both.
 3:5

 Both cities inspired great musicians for songs.
 I’ve chosen three for each city.
 Despite it is a matter of taste which songs one likes most, I think New York is featured in more well-known ones.
 Ask people about a New York song, you will get at least three quick like a shot.
 For Chicago, you might need to think a bit, right?
 I didn’t know any and had to google for Chicago inspired songs.
 I’m so sorry, dear Chicago but this point goes to New York, too.
 It’s 3:6.

 So, the score says I have a bias towards New York City and I guess it’s kind of true.
 Although I really like both cities, I can never get enough of NY.
+I stayed in different areas and there’s always something new to explore.
 If someone has visited NY but not yet Chicago, my advice is very clear: get a flight to Chicago.
 What’s your choice?
 I’d really love to hear your thoughts.

 Here’s your pin for later